-The data system issues form ES-CG-CM-1 when properly coded.
-See Chapter 23.
-This form must be returned in 10 days and requests information about shelter/utility expenses and household composition.
-When the form is not returned timely, the Worker must contact the client for the information using form ES-6.
+The data system issues form ES-CG-CM-1 when properly coded This form must be returned in 10 days and requests information about shelter/utility expenses and household composition.
+When the form is not returned timely, the Worker must contact the client for the information using ε RFI or form ES-6.
 See Chapter 6.